CfSOtago/tpm-impacts-model/README.md

 # CfSOtago note:

 We have forked this repo to explore the model.
 This is *not* the master repo and is *not* managed by the EA.
-For the offical repo see https://github.com/ElectricityAuthority/tpm-impacts-model
+For the official repo see https://github.com/ElectricityAuthority/tpm-impacts-model

 # Introduction